Certificate of Teaching English to Speakers of Other Languages (TESOL Certificate)

 - Teaching Writing

 The College of Education has adopted an internationally recognized program in English instruction pedagogy.
 It is recognized for its innovative methodology of English pedagogy with proven success at English instructional schools around the world.

 The College of Education programs provide instruction to speakers of foreign languages to learn English fundamentals.
-Instruction will prepare students to learn English so that they may apply it in Business or Education.
+Instruction will prepare students to learn English so that they may apply it in Education.